oaeproject/3akai-ux/README.md

 10. Enter "/devwidgets" in Provider Root field, enter the path to the "devwidgets" folder in you checked out UX code to "Filesystem Root" field , and click "Save"

 Done.
-Now if you go to "http://localhost:8080/dev" the kernel should load the files from your local machine, from the paths you've specified earlier.
+Now if you go to "http://localhost:8080/dev" the kernel should load the files from your local machine, from the paths you`ve specified earlier.
 You should be able to start modifying files and see changes in browser.